andgineer/bombard/docs/campaign.rst

 so ``name: ['name']`` is the same as ``name:``.

+dry
+___

+If you run Bombard with ``--dry`` it do not make actual HTTP requests.
+And if you have ``dry`` section in request Bombard will use it as result of this ``dry`` request.

 prepare
 -------

-If campaign file has this section, Bombard will fire only requests from this section.
+If campaign file has this section, Bombard will start fire with requests from this section.

-Each request will be repeated ``--repeat`` times as defined in command line (or by default value for this option).

-And scripts in this section are responsible to fire scripts from ``ammo`` section, like this
+Requests in this section can fire requests from ``ammo`` section, like this:

 .. code-block:: yaml